Succession Planting Calculator & Chart

 What is Succession Planting?

-Succession planting is a garden planning strategy where you sow the same crop at staggered intervals throughout the growing season.
 Instead of planting 30 lettuce heads in April and harvesting them all at once in June, you plant a small batch every week or two for a continuous supply of fresh greens from spring through fall.

 This technique is essential for Canadian gardeners who want to make the most of a limited growing season.
 By staggering your plantings, you avoid the feast-or-famine cycle where your garden produces more than you can eat for two weeks, then nothing at all.